Configuring SSO Settings

-- Click Copy Link to the right of SP Entity ID / Issuer.
+- Click Copy Link in the SP entity ID / issuer field.

-- Click Copy Link to the right of Assertion Consumer URL.
+- Click Copy Link in the Assertion consumer URL field.

-If you want to sign and encrypt authentication requests sent from Veeam Backup for Microsoft Azure to the identity provider, you must select a certificate with a private key that will be used for encryption and signing:
+If you want to sign and encrypt authentication requests sent from Veeam Backup for Microsoft Azure to the identity provider, select a certificate with a private key that will be used to sign and encrypt the requests: